 Graduate Program Nomination Instructions

-- No more than five nominees from your graduate program may be forwarded for the AOP Fellowship Competition.
+No more than three nominees from your graduate program may be forwarded for the AOP Fellowship Competition.

 In most cases, your nominees will be currently enrolled or newly admitted graduate students.
 If you are nominating a student who has not yet been admitted into your graduate program, however, please note the following:

-- AOP applicants must have a COMPLETED application form on file in the Graduate School.
+- AOP applicants must have a completed application on file in the Graduate School.

-- AOP Fellowship nominees who are not formally admitted into your graduate program at the time of nomination MUST BE FORMALLY ADMITTED BY February 22, 2013 in time for the final Fellowship Selection Committee Meeting.
+- AOP Fellowship nominees who are not formally admitted into your graduate program at the time of nomination MUST BE FORMALLY ADMITTED BY February 20, 2015 in time for the final fellowship selection committee meeting.

-- After forwarding nomination materials to the AOP Office, notify all AOP Fellowship applicants (non-nominated as well as nominated) of the status of their application form.
+- After submitting nomination materials, notify all AOP Fellowship applicants (non-nominated as well as nominated) of the status of their applications.
 This is your program’s responsibility.